 Payment may be made either:

-- by credit card (either using the "pay now" button below, or preferably via a link provided in any invoice Charlie may send, as just discussed)
+- by credit card (via link provided in invoice sent via email, as just discussed)

-- by check (using contact details in invoice and below)
+- by check (using contact details in invoice and above)

 - by electronic funds transfer (favored often by those overseas.
 SWIFT code, acct #, and other details available on request)